Funerary cone of Merymose

 Not On View

 Funerary cone fragment of reddish clay with tapering cone element broken off.
-Traces of red paint on head end, which also carries a circular stamp of three divided columns of hieroglyphic text.
+Considerable remnants of red paint on head end, which also carries a circular stamp of three divided columns of hieroglyphic text.
+Head slightly battered along bottom edges.
 Text identifies the owner as “One Honored by Osiris, King’s Son of Kush Merymose” (imAxy xr Wsir sa-nswt n KS Mr(y)-ms).
-This individual was a son of King Amenhotep III of Dynasty 18.
+This individual was under King Amenhotep III of Dynasty 18.

 Funerary cones were components of a frieze, inserted above the doors of private tombs, particularly in the Theban region.
 They have been variously interpreted as: name-plates of sorts to identify the tomb owner, decorative memorials, boundary markers for a tomb, dummy bread loaves or meat offerings, symbolic roof beams, or (for the visible circular head) depictions of the sun disk.